 Adults can become infected with rotavirus but the infection is usually very mild.
 Rotavirus infection is more common in infants and younger children than in teenagers.
 In the UK, rotavirus infection is seasonal.
 The virus is more common during the winter season from November to April.

 The first symptoms are usually a high temperature (fever) and being sick (vomiting).
 Watery diarrhoea then follows.
 The diarrhoea can range from mild to severe.
 The diarrhoea may clear up in about three days but, in some cases, it can last for up to nine days.
 Your child may also have some uncomfortable stomach cramps.
 These may ease off after each time they pass some diarrhoea.

 With vomiting and diarrhoea, there is a risk of your child becoming lacking in fluid in their body (dehydrated).
 You should consult a doctor quickly if you suspect that your child is becoming dehydrated.
-Mild dehydration is common and is usually easily and quickly treated by drinking lots of fluids.
+Mild dehydration is common and is usually easily and quickly treated by drinking lots of water, milk or juice.
 Severe dehydration can be fatal unless quickly treated because the organs of the body need a certain amount of fluid to work normally.